King Charles’s Coronation guest list: a who’s who of everyone expected to attend

 However, the Duchess of Sussex will not attend the event, and will instead remain in California with her children, Archie, three, and Lilibet, one.

-There were many factors that influenced the Duchess’s decision not to attend the Coronation, but chief among them was the desire to celebrate Archie’s fourth birthday, which falls on the same day as the Coronation on May 6, the Telegraph understands.
+There were many factors that influenced the Duchess’s decision not to attend the Coronation, but chief among them was the desire to celebrate Archie’s fourth birthday, which falls on the same day as the Coronation, the Telegraph understands.

-Meanwhile, the Duchess of York also revealed at an event in New York last month that she had not yet received an invitation.
+Meanwhile, the Duchess of York will also miss the Coronation, but is expected to be included in a private Royal family celebration after the investiture.

-"I'm travelling at the moment, so maybe it [invitation] has gone to another place," she said.
+She revealed earlier this month that she planned to mark the occassion by “having a little tea room and coronation chicken sandwich and putting out the bunting”.

 While many members of the family will attend the ceremony, just working royals are expected to appear on the balcony of Buckingham Palace for a fly-past, in line with King Charles's wish for a more streamlined monarchy.